Brian-Pho/Textbook-Notes/content/posts/other/quotes/index.md

 - Life is too short to not be pursuing the best opportunity you know of.
 - Get busy living or get busy dying.
 - One of the hardest things you will ever have to do is grieve the loss of a person who is still alive.
-- "The unexamined life is not worth living." - Socrates
+- The unexamined life is not worth living. - Socrates
 - "What happens after you die?"
 "Lot's of things happen after you die - they just don't involve you"
 - Don't cry because it's over, smile because it happened.
 - We all have two lives, the second one starts when you realise you only have one.
 - Life is not always a matter of holding good cards, but sometimes, playing a poor hand well.
-- There's no point in living if you cant, at least occasionally, live.
+- There's no point in living if you can't, at least occasionally, live.
-- Life—the way it really is—is a battle not between good and bad, but between bad and worse.
+- Life - the way it really is - is a battle not between good and bad, but between bad and worse.
 - If you wait until you're ready, you'll be waiting for the rest of your life.
 - I'm not afraid of death.
 It's the stake one puts up in order to play the game of life.
 - Have recently come to appreciate the awesome, absurdist humor of Waiting for Godot.
 We so often wait, without knowing why, when or where.